 Facts About Our Work in the Dominican Republic

-Food For The Poor has been working since 2000 in the Dominican Republic, with partners such as Caritas, Dr. Félix Antonio Cruz Jiminián and his foundation, and the Asociación Dominicana de la Orden de Malta to distribute medicines and medical supplies throughout the country.
-Food For The Poor has more than 90 projects in the Caribbean nation that focuses on aquaculture, education, community development, water and animal husbandry.
+Food For The Poor (FFTP) has been working since 2000 in the Dominican Republic, with partners such as Caritas Puerto Plata, Fundación Cruz Jiminián, and the Asociación Dominicana de la Orden de Malta to distribute medicines and medical supplies throughout the country.
+FFTP has more than 100 projects in the Caribbean nation that focuses on aquaculture, education, community development, water and animal husbandry.
 FFTP also is working with Caritas Nacional in Santo Domingo with Caritas Española as a co-founder on a large agricultural project.